christianDCdev/azure-network-protocols/README.md

   - Attempt to ping a public website within PowerShell and observe traffic (example. "ping www.google.com")
   <img src="https://i.imgur.com/dt89c33.png" height="80%" width="80%" alt="Wireshark Ping Website"/>

-  - Initiate a perpetual/nonstop ping from your Windows virtual machine to your Linux(Ubuntu) virtual machine by typing "-t" at the end of the ping (example. "ping 10.0.0.5 -t") and observe traffic
+  - Initiate a nonstop ping from your Windows virtual machine to your Linux(Ubuntu) virtual machine by typing "-t" at the end of the ping (example. "ping 10.0.0.5 -t") and observe traffic
   <img src="https://i.imgur.com/abixtrr.png" height="80%" width="80%" alt="Wireshark perpetual ping"/>

   - Open the Network Security Group(NSG) your Linux(Ubuntu) virtual machine is using within Azure and disable incoming ICMP traffic by creating a port rule that denies ICMP traffic